This big batch salad lasts all week long!

 A few dashes of ground pepper

-Chop all salad ingredients either by hand or using a food processor - they should be pretty small, but not too small!
-(If you’re using a food processor, don’t use the processor blades that sit inside the container, because it will chop your ingredients way too fine.
-Use the disc that sits on top, where you feed the ingredients into the top!)
-Chopping everything by hand takes quite a bit longer, but I find it to be really therapeutic!
-I prefer to chop the kale and the red cabbage by hand, and use the processor for the Brussels sprouts and the carrots.
-I cut the kale by slicing it down the middle of the stalk, then slicing it into thin strips.
-Then the red cabbage gets either diced or cut into thin strips, depending on my mood.
-Then I remove the outer leaves of the Brussels sprouts, chop them in half, and feed them through the top of the food processor, using the slicing disc.
-Then I peel the carrots, and cut them in half/just enough to feed them into the food processor from the top, using the shredding disc.
+Wash all of the salad ingredients, then chop, either by hand or using a food processor.
+If you’re using a food processor, don’t use the processor blades that sit inside the container, because it will chop your ingredients way too fine.
+Use the disc that sits on top, where you feed the ingredients into the top!
+I prefer chopping everything by hand.
+It takes quite a bit longer, but I find it to be really therapeutic and I prefer the way it tastes!
+I also find that it’s way easier to eat if you chop it yourself.
+Chop the kale first by slicing it down the middle to remove the stalk, then slicing it into thin strips.
+Then cut the red cabbage into thin strips.
+To chop the brussels sprouts, remove the outer leaves, then chop them in half, and cut them into thin slices.
+Peel the outer layer of the carrots and throw those bits away, then use your peeler to shave the carrots into thin strips.
+The carrots are so much easier to eat this way!

-Mix all the salad ingredients well - I usually end up having to use two big bowls to combine them really well and then consolidate them into one.
+Mix all the salad ingredients well - sometimes I end up having to use two big bowls to combine them really well, and then consolidate them into one.
 (It makes a TON!)
 If you are meal prepping, cover with plastic wrap and place in the fridge!

-When you're ready to eat the salad, shake the dressing well, then pour a good amount of dressing over the salad and mix well so that everything is thoroughly coated - the dressing totally makes this dish!
+When you're ready to eat the salad, portion out some of the salad mix into a bowl.
+Then shake the dressing well and pour a good amount over the salad and mix well so that everything is thoroughly coated - the dressing totally makes this dish!
 Then, add as many toppings as you’d like!
 Just a simple can of tuna pairs surprisingly well with it!
 My favorite combination is avocado, baked chicken breast, goat cheese, and pecans!
 This salad is pretty dense, so it helps to have a variety of toppings!